OperatingSystemRocket/RocketOS/docs/source/docs_source/drivers/ata/ata_driver.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This function appends a null
-terminated string to the current data of the hard drive (including the null terminator).
+terminated string of the current data of the hard drive (including the null terminator).
 It requires a pointer to a mutable